microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/deletedteam-getallmessages.md

 ## Response

-If successful, this function returns a `200 OK` response code and a [chatMessage](../resources/chatmessage.md) collection in the response body.
+If successful, this function returns a `200 OK` response code and a collection of [chatMessage](../resources/chatmessage.md) objects in the response body.

 ## Examples